 “ShipBob should be top of mind for ecommerce companies experiencing growth, so they can focus on brand and design instead of packing boxes.
-I know ShipBob can remain a partner of ours as we grow even more — from expanding into additional fulfillment centers and distributing our inventory across the country to utilizing more of their capabilities — all while maintaining that partner feel.”
+I know ShipBob can remain a partner of ours as we grow even more — from expanding into additional fulfilment centres and distributing our inventory across the country to utilising more of their capabilities — all while maintaining that partner feel.”

 Carl Protsch, Co-Founder of FLEO

 The last step of filling orders is to ship the order out for delivery.
 For small brands self-fulfiling orders, this means multiple trips to the post office.

 By outsourcing fulfilment, you won’t have to worry about shipping orders yourself as a 3PL partners with major shipping carriers to negotiate shipping rates and have them pick up packages daily sorted by each shipping service.

 Shipping carriers handle the last-mile delivery process, most often by truck or air shipping.
 You’ll want to make sure you have proper order tracking set up on your store, so customers can follow along on the progress of their deliveries.

 “We love that ShipBob actually operates its fulfilment centres — they know their operations and they are very clear about it.
 ShipBob having multiple locations was also huge for us.
 Keeping our inventory in Chicago and Los Angeles has brought cost savings since we ship from the locations that are closest to the customer.”

 Courtney Lee, founder of Prymal

 Optimising the order filling process is crucial to increase supply chain efficiency.
 Here are some tips on how to improve order filling for your company.